-Here are eight anticipated events in 2019 to plan your content creation around up through 2020.
+Here are some of the most anticipated events in 2020 to plan your content creation through 2021.

-- 2020 Olympic Games in Tokyo, July 24 to August 9, 2020: Ticket sales have yet to be announced, but the world’s greatest sporting event will certainly draw many to Tokyo’s vibrant culture and ultra-modern city.
+- 2020 Olympic Games in Tokyo, July 24 to August 9, 2020: Tickets will be coveted, as the world’s greatest sporting event will certainly draw many to Tokyo’s vibrant culture and ultra-modern city.
 The International Olympic Committee (IOC) agreed to add five new sports to the program, which are baseball/softball, karate, skateboard, sports climbing and surfing.